5r1kanth/GDPFall24-Group05/README.md

     * **Instructor Dashboard:** Tools for creating, editing, and managing courses, including modules, lessons, and multimedia content.
     * **Course Templates:** Predefined templates to streamline course creation.
     * **Content Management:** Upload and organize video lectures, documents, and other resources.

+    **Instructor Dashboard**

+     * **Comprehensive Toolset:** Equip the dashboard with a suite of tools for creating and editing courses.
+This should include features for designing course structures (modules, lessons), adding and arranging content, and setting up assessments.
+     * **Intuitive Interface:** Ensure the dashboard has an intuitive and user-friendly interface, with drag-and-drop functionality for easy rearrangement of course elements and seamless navigation between different course components.
+     * **Analytics and Monitoring:** Integrate analytics tools to help instructors track course performance, student progress, and engagement metrics.
+Provide insights into which sections are most or least effective, and offer data-driven recommendations for improvement.
+      * **Communication Tools:** Include features for instructor-student communication, such as discussion boards, messaging systems, and announcement tools, to facilitate interaction and feedback.

 2. **Quizzes and Automated Grading:**
     * **Quiz Builder:** Create multiple-choice, true/false, and other types of questions.